 MU Men's Basketball

-The Missouri men's basketball team allowed the ninth-best 3-point shooting team in the Big 12 conference to make 14 attempts.
+The Missouri men's basketball team cut down the net in Oklahoma City after winning the Big 12 tournament.